 Lenore Rattray, Storyteller and Podcast Host

 Lenore Rattray is a storyteller, trauma survivor, and host of the podcast Stand Up 8, which offers a survivor’s perspective on a violent crime she endured in 1992.
-Lenore uses her experience of living with PTSD to help others understand post-traumatic growth.
-Her podcast is not just about survival; it’s a window into the long-term effects of trauma and how storytelling can be a powerful tool for healing.
+She uses her experience of living with PTSD to help others understand post-traumatic growth.

 Resources to Tell Your Story